Something is happening in Tombstone. I wrote a book about it.

 Tuuuuuuuesday.

 The temperature dropped.
-Not the air conditioner vent this cold was coming from everywhere at once, from the floor and the ceiling and the space between the refrigerator doors and specifically, distinctly, with focused intention, from the vicinity of the hotdog warmer.
+Not the HVAC vent this cold was coming from everywhere at once, from the floor and the ceiling and the space between the refrigerator doors and specifically, distinctly, with focused intention, from the vicinity of the hotdog warmer.

 The lights flickered.